Amazon Web Services (AWS)

 Senior Software Engineer (Bangalore/remote)

-Working in the Internal Apps team, making the deal production workflow better and improve the quality/automation.
+As a part of the Internal Apps team, I focused on making the deal production workflow and while improving quality/automation.
 Effective in a remote role, 10-hours away from most of the team, while still pair-programming!

 - Designed and implemented the messaging sub-system and webapp that communicates with AmazonLocal via SQS/S3 and allows users to visually see and manage change requests.
 Described as "intuitive and flexible" by Product Manager, end-users delighted by UX and the time saved.

-- Infrastructure upgrades (ree to Ruby 1.9, Rails 2.3 to Rails 3) on massive Rails applications - ongoing.
+- Infrastructure upgrades (ree to Ruby 1.9, Rails 2.3 to Rails 3) on massive Rails applications.

 Amazon Web Services (AWS)